Image Source: Pexels

 Blogging Tools for Beginners: Pre Publication

 Of course, you need a place to blog.
 Choose a Content Management System (CMS).
+You can use a newspaper CMS if you are going to publish news.

 WordPress.com is a popular choice for beginners.
 The Happiness Engineers at WordPress.com offer a great deal of support for new bloggers.
 Recent statistics show that 70 million blogs publish on WordPress each month.